This guide describes the Solaris PSD2 SCA flow, including key conceptual topics, integration steps, and necessary endpoints.

 The user journey with the new SCA flow consists of the following steps:

-2. The customer accesses the TPP's application and selects his bank (Solaris' partner).
+- The customer accesses the TPP's application and selects their bank (Solaris' partner).

-Please note that in Step 3 app-to-app redirection is a mandatory requirement if the customer is using a TPP mobile app and has a banking app installed as well.
-See the PSD2 regulations section for more details.
+App-to-app redirection is a mandatory requirement if the customer is using a TPP mobile app and has a banking app installed as well.
+See App-to-App redirection for more details.

 This section explains how to integrate Solaris' new PSD2 SCA flow.